sharmaviniii/sharmaviniii/README.md

 ---

-## A little about how I build
+## ✨ A little about how I build

 I started with the usual things you'd expect from a Computer Science student — DSA, databases, networks, Java, C++, Python.
 But somewhere along the way, I became more interested in what happens **after** the code works.

-What happens when the network disappears?
-What happens when an AI system isn't sure about its answer?
-What happens when thousands of packets need to be processed at the same time?
-What happens when a meeting contains an important decision that nobody remembers three weeks later?
+What happens when the network disappears? <br> What happens when an AI system isn't sure about its answer? <br> What happens when thousands of packets need to be processed at the same time? <br> What happens when a meeting contains an important decision that nobody remembers three weeks later? <br>
 Those questions are what usually send me down a rabbit hole.
-And that's probably the best way to describe my GitHub: **a collection of rabbit holes that turned into working systems.**
+And that's probably the best way to describe my GitHub: <br>

+**a collection of rabbit holes that turned into working systems.**

+### 🌐 A little more of my work - **[ Visit my portfolio](https://vanshika-s-portfolio.ai.studio/)** · **[👗 Explore the TrendÉvo case study](https://trendevocasestudy.ai.studio/)**

+---
+---

+## 💼 Industry Experience

+### 👁️ FaceVerify POC

+During my time at Lipman Family Farms, I got to work on something very different from my university projects.
+An attendance card tells you **what card was scanned**.
+But what if you also need to know **who actually scanned it?**
+I worked on a production-ready Azure module that used facial recognition to verify employee identities during attendance scans.
+The workflow became:

+**card scan → Azure Blob Storage → Blob-triggered Function → Face API → confidence decision → audit / supervisor notification**

+The interesting constraint was that verification couldn't become the thing slowing attendance down.That experience taught me a different side of software engineering - production systems aren't just about getting the happy path right.
+They're about what happens when the image is bad, the face isn't detected, confidence is low, or something goes wrong.
+And sometimes the best system is the one the user barely notices.

+Stack - C#, .NET, Azure Functions, Azure Blob Storage, Azure Cognitive Services, REST APIs, Event-Driven Architecture

 ---